 The Translators is graced with a diverse international cast, with standout performances from Lambert Wilson as the icy Angstrom, Olga Kurylenko as the impassioned Russian translator Katerina, and Alex Lawther as the quietly cunning English translator Alex.
 Unfortunately, the rest of the characters aren’t particularly memorable, and this is where the film loses a bit of necessary personality.
 There are few moments of teamwork like a clever scene where the translators try to secretly communicate, jumping from Spanish to Russian to Mandarin, and it’s clear that the script would have been even stronger if it was more involving of its multiple characters, who feel a bit underused and often left out of the bigger picture.
 By the end, there isn’t much closure for them, which seems to lose sight of the film’s initial premise.
 Anyways, the story is a tough balancing act having to juggle so many characters amidst its plot twists that it’s easy to forgive these flaws, and ultimately, The Translators is a rewarding watch, providing plenty of thrills, twists, and turns that keep us guessing right up until the very end.

-The Translators (Les Traducteurs) will be screened digitally at the French Film Festival @ Home on Friday, 26th March, 2021.
-Click here for information and tickets on the festival’s platform.
+The Translators (Les Traducteurs) was screened digitally at the French Film Festival @ Home on Friday, 26th March, 2021.